-During command execution, these parameters will be replaced with actual values.
+During command execution, these parameters are replaced with actual values.

 To configure the “Run Command Action” event action on NetScaler MAS:

-Under Event Rule Actions, click Add Action and select Run Command Action from the Action Type drop-down.
+Under Event Rule Actions, click Add Action and select Run Command Action from the Action Type menu.

 On the Create Command Distribution List page, specify a profile name and the command to be run.
-This command will be executed when the events meet the defined filter criteria.
+This command is executed when the events meet the defined filter criteria.